raspberrypilearning/scratch-cat-goes-skiing/en/step_8.md

 set [score v] to [0]
 ```

-+ Change the code so that when the player gets past the obstacle the score increases by 1.
++ Change the code so that when the player gets past the obstacle it `changes score by 1`{:class="blockdata"}.

 The update obstacle script should look like this: